google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 Everyone should have the problem statement written down on a post-it note in front of them (one for each student, as this portion is also individual).

-Then, set the timer for another 3 minutes and ask them to come up with ideas to solve that problem.
+*Then, set the timer for another three minutes and ask them to come up with ideas to solve that problem.
 It’s important to stay focused on the problem that they wrote down.
 They will use these ideas to create a pitch.
 The best ideas will be selected and we will only form groups at the very end.

-Next step: pitch your idea.
+The next step we'll take is pitching your idea.
 -->

 ---